filimo/ReaderTranslator/README.md

 # ReaderTranslator

-### using SwiftUI, Combine, Catalyst and others new features on iOS, ipadOS, macOS that annonced at WWDC 2019
+This project utilizes the following technologies: SwiftUI, Combine, Catalyst and others new features on iOS, ipadOS, macOS that annonced at WWDC 2019

-## I built this project when SwiftUI was 1 beta in 2019 so there are bugs with memory leak and it has no perfect architecture but there are usefull features that you can implement to your projects.
-You can use this project as it is to pump a foreign languages and undestand more deeply acticles and WWDC videos.
-Sorry, I don't have enought time to fix and rewrite this project.
+<ins> I started this project when SwiftUI was in beta 1 in 2019, so it's possible that there may be some bugs with memory leaks and the architecture is not perfect.
+However, there are useful features that you can incorporate into your own projects.
+You can use this project as it is to learn and practice a foreign language, and to deepen your understanding of articles and WWDC videos.
+Unfortunately, I don't currently have the time to fix and rewrite the project, but I plan to add new features in the future. </ins>

 # [Release history here](https://github.com/filimo/ReaderTranslator#releases)